yetzehev/Ongoing_Evol_Landraces/SNP_Calling/meta/SNP_Calling.md

 ## 3. Variant Discovery
 The variant discovery was run with the Haplotype Caller tool of GATK.
 I used a modified version of the script https://github.com/owensgl/argentina_helianthus/blob/master/make_gcvf_gatk.bash available at Greg Owens github.

-This scripts maps the bam file to the genome reference using GATK Haplotype Caller
+This scripts maps the bam fileS to the genome reference using GATK Haplotype Caller
 ##### WARNINGS:
 Before to perform the raw SNP Calling you hava to do 2 previos steps:
 #### 1) To do a dictionary with picard.jar